-By default, MOM and OMM use a hardcoded self-signed MOM or OMM certificate as the local certificate for encrypted Web UI and MAXI and AXI (for example, OMP) access.
+By default, MOM, OMM and EM use hardcoded self-signed certificates as the local certificate for encrypted Web UI and MAXI and AXI (for example, OMP) access.

 However, self-signed certificates are inherently untrusted by the web browser.
 This can be mitigated by installing the self-signed certificate on the local computer or bypassed by making an exception.